leonschuemann/taskodoro/README.md

   - [ ] Smooth transitions and animations
   - [ ] Accessibility optimizations

+## Roadmap

+For a detailed overview of the project's future plans and milestones, please check out the [Trello Roadmap](https://trello.com/b/AERvgjyl/taskodoro-roadmap).
+This board outlines the upcoming features, enhancements, and timelines.

 ## Setup & Running the App

 1. **Prerequisites**